 "A Brit" I said, adding, "...funny, I usually go for the Asians".

-Her smile drooped off on one side, so I knew she was thinking hard.
+Her smile drooped off a bit on one side, so I knew she was thinking hard.

 The relic was scratched and faded and in need of some serious TLC.

 "Needs some work on her in the cosmetic department."
 I told her.

 "And don't we all..." she joked, fingering her hair trying to move the awkward conversation along.